 Experience of healthcare or care work is often desirable, this could be from paid or voluntary work.
 However the Trust also welcomes applications from people new to care.

 Skills and personal characteristics needed

-With experience and further training, you could become a senior healthcare assistant.
-You could then apply to train as a nursing associate.
+With experience and further training, you could become a senior healthcare support worker.
+You could then apply to train as a nursing associate via an apprenticeship (earning whilst you're learning).
 With the appropriate qualifications/evidence of academic ability, you could also train as one of the many degree-level healthcare professionals such as a nurse or midwife.

 Pay and benefits

-Your standard working week will be around 37.5 hours and may include a mix of shifts, such as nights, early starts, evenings and weekends.
-As a healthcare assistant, you'll be paid on the Agenda for Change pay system, typically starting on band 2.
+A standard working week will be around 37.5 hours and may include a mix of shifts, such as nights, long days (7.15am - 8pm) and weekends.
+As a HCSW, you'll be paid on the Agenda for Change pay system, typically starting on band 2.

 You'll also have access to the NHS pension scheme and health service discounts, as well as 27 days of annual leave, plus bank holidays, which increases the longer you're in service.